 The time slot at Ranakpur for non-Jain visitors is 12 noon to 4-30 p.m. so we arrived at noon and headed to the subsidized eatery for a simple but delicious meal.
 Then we were off to the temples.
 In the main temple the security is rigid and we had to leave behind our bags, mobiles and everything.
 Leather is taboo, courtesy the ahimsa principle.
 There is a Rs.
 100 fee for the camera.
 Don’t ever go inside without it!
 Except the main idol you can photograph everything else.
 (That one Wikipedia will show you anyway!)

 Construction of the temples began in 1438 under Rana Kumbha of Mewar and wealthy Jain ministers and merchants made sizeable contributions.
 The Chaumukha (Chaturmukha) Temple, a three storied marble edifice, is dedicated to Tirthankara Adinath (the founder of Jainism also known as Rishabadeva).
 It encompasses 1444 exquisitely carved pillars – at least that’s the number that’s bandied about.
-A 1437 copper plate record, inscriptions inside the temple and a Sanskrit text Soma-Saubhagya Kavya meticulously document the construction.
+A 1437 copper plate record, inscriptions inside the temple, and a Sanskrit text Soma-Saubhagya Kavya meticulously document the construction.
 Rana Kumbha donated the land so the site is named after him.
 Dharana Shah, a wealthy minister, inspired by a dream of a celestial vehicle, started the construction.
 The architect, Depa (or Depak) and Acharya Somasundarsuriji are also mentioned.
+Hats off to these gentlemen!

 The temple presents a unique blend of art and spirituality, with pools of light and swathes of shadow, changing the colour of the marble from grey to gold as the sunlight shifts focus from time to time.
 The impressive exterior with its multiple shikaras and the extravagant interior with its mind-boggling array of pillars, magnificent domes, rangamandapas (halls), and the sahasrafana (cobra with thousand hoods) sculpture, combine to evoke a sense of awe and devotion.
 The temple reportedly has nine cellars in which the idols could be preserved in the event of a crisis.
 The ravages of time and the damages by invaders did much to erode the grandeur of the Ranakpur temples but recent renovation had succeeded in recapturing the original splendour.